 - Carefully read through all instructions and submit a thoughtfully completed application.

 Areas of Concentration

-- General Theatre Management: Interns will assist with the day-to-day operations of the theatre.
+- General Theater Management: Interns will assist with the day-to-day operations of the theater.
 Duties will include preparation of payroll reports and Actors’ Equity documents, assisting with board meetings, learning about bookkeeping and budgeting, updating a variety of files and databases, writing thank you letters, preparing solicitation materials for fundraising, preparation and mailing of press materials and subscriber newsletters, reading business publications and assisting with the strategic planning process.
-This is a great opportunity to learn about the nuts and bolts side of running a theatre, which is applicable to any other kind of arts organization or small business.
-Interns will work closely with the theatre staff in various departments as needed.
+This is a great opportunity to learn about the nuts and bolts side of running a theater, which is applicable to any other kind of arts organization or small business.
+Interns will work closely with the theater staff in various departments as needed.

-- Literary/Community Relations: Interns will serve as general assistants in literary, dramaturgy, education and community relations areas.
-Literary duties may include new play submission intake, reading and evaluating plays, dramaturgical research and displays.
+- Literary/Community Relations: Interns will serve as general assistants in Literary, Dramaturgy, Education and Community Relations areas.
+Literary duties may include new play submission intake, reading and evaluating plays, and dramaturgical research and displays.
 Interns may assist in summer camp activities, education initiatives, and contacting groups and organizations regarding community partnership activities related to the plays.
 Interns may also assist with our New South Young Plawrights Festival.
-Each summer we invite between 20 and 30 high school and college students for a week of residency filled with workshops, rehearsals, seminars, and readings with professional actors, directors, and dramaturgs.

-- Technical: Intern provides behind the scenes support for one or more mainstage productions.
-Intern may work backstage as props assistant, set changer or dresser during regular performances.
-If intern has basic skills in carpentry, internships may be involved in set and prop construction.
+- Technical: Interns provide behind the scenes support for one or more mainstage productions.
+Interns may work backstage as props assistants, set changers, or dressers during regular performances.
+If interns have basic skills in carpentry, interns may be involved in set and prop construction.